Lost in Overlap: Exploring Logit-based Watermark Collision in LLMs: Scientific Artifacts

 \section{Scientific Artifacts}

 The licenses for all the watermarking methods are listed below: KGW (Apache 2.0 Licence), SIR (MIT Licence), PRW (MIT Licence).
-The licenses for models are listed below: LLaMA-2-13B (LLAMA 2 Community License), OPT-1.3B (OPT LICENSE).
+The licenses for models are listed below: LLaMA-2-13B (LLAMA 2 Community License), Qwen2-7B-Instruct (Apache 2.0 Licence), OPT-1.3B (OPT LICENSE).